-Google is very secretive about the core algorithms that power its search engine.
-That doesn’t mean it’s all guess work when it comes to figuring out best practices for having your site rank properly in Google.
-Google wants good search results too, so they will tell you directly some of the do’s and don’ts.
+Google is very secretive about the core algorithms that power its search engine, but that doesn’t mean it’s all guesswork when it comes to figuring out how to get your website pages to rank.
+Google wants to provide good search results too, so they will tell you directly some of the dos and don’ts.
 Here’s a list of the 8 we think are the most important.

 Mistake #1: Using images to link to pages on your website.
 Search engines can’t read images; they can only read text.
 If Google can’t see the text of a link, the link may not be read properly.
 Any pages that are linked to exclusively by images (for example in your nav) are not only taking an SEO hit, but they may not get indexed at all.
 Google recommends that you have at least 1 text link to every page on your website.

 Mistake #2: Not letting Google know which page you want to be your homepage.
 If you know the web address of a site you want visit, you can either type www.thewebsite.com or just thewebsite.com.
 Either address will take you to the same website.
 Google doesn’t like this type of ambiguity.
 They want you to tell them which web address you prefer (www, or no www).
 If you don’t tell them, then you may be splitting the SEO authority of your website, which will drop your rankings in Google.
 The solution is to choose which address you prefer (it doesn’t matter if it is the www or the non-www) and tell Google by setting up a 301 redirect.
 This is something our small business marketing experts can help you with if you need assistance.